PhD student in environmental law, Uppsala university’s interdisciplinary graduate school in sustainable development

 In total over 200 people work at the Faculty of Law, of which over 100 are scholars and teachers.
 In addition there are about 60 doctoral students.
 Both the research and the education at Juridicum have expanded and strengthened over the years, and today there are substantial teaching and research activities within a wide range of subjects.

 As a doctoral student, you will belong to the law faculty, and at the same time be a part of the Research School in Sustainable Development.
 Besides working on your thesis, you will contribute to activities within the research school and the implementation of the research project described below.
-The research environment is characterized by a collegial environment between advisors, doctoral students, and students, and there is the possibility for you to teach within your research area.
+The research environment is characterised by a collegial environment between advisors, doctoral students, and students, and there is the possibility for you to teach within your research area.
 Other duties at the faculty may be included, such as teaching students, working in teaching teams, and administration (no more than 20% of the position).

 Duties/Project description: The Law faculty and the Art History faculty/Department of Historic Preservation are going to host two doctoral student projects together within the framework of the new research school at Uppsala University—Campus Gotland.
 The common research question for the two research projects is how the legal system balances the goals of sustainable energy use and historic preservation.
 Concretely, it may deal with, for example, how insulation, energy efficient windows, and the installation of solar panels in culturally or historically important buildings are treated in relation to the law and to sustainability.
 Laws are applied and interpreted at three levels: within the court system, in administrative decisions, and in small and big decisions in planning, projection and implementation of renovations.
 The two doctoral students will work together at all three levels.